ZeshengC/CapitalOneCodingExercise/README.md

 4. Type command: nuget.exe restore (restore all the nuget packages)
 5. Type command: c:\windows\microsoft.net\framework\v4.0.30319\msbuild.exe (Using msbuild to build the c# project.
 Assuming you installed .Net 4.0 using default settings.
 You can change the directory of msbuild.exe to any path you see fit).
 6. Go to the following directory: %sln file directory%\CapitalOneCodingExercise\bin\debug\
 7. You will find several files including CapitalOneCodingExercise.exe file.
-This is the excutable file you can use to run the application.
+This is the executable file you can use to run the application.
 8. If you have trouble to build the project.
 I also included the compiled version in Compiled folder.
-You can find the CapitalOneCodingExercise.exe excutable there too.
+You can find the CapitalOneCodingExercise.exe executable there too.

 ## How to use
 1. Open a cmd window under the CapitalOneCodingExercise.exe excutable directory.